 Yizhe Gao '16

 He did a project in spring 2013 which culminated in a poster presented at JWP entitled A Look at Multi-Decompositions of Complete Graphs into Graph Pairs of Order 4.

 Kimberly Wenger '15 (honors)(Beling summer student 2014)

 Over summer 2013 she completed a project in graph labeling.
-During the fall 2013 semester she is preparing a paper for publication entitled Uniform k-distant Trees are Graceful.
+During the fall 2013 semester she prepared a paper for publication entitled Uniform k-distant Trees are Graceful.

 Anh Phan '15